kshojib/baachal/readme.txt

 4. **WooCommerce Integration** - Smart product recommendations with full details

 == Changelog ==

+= 1.0.4 =
+* Feature: Added previous messages to the request so that ai remebers the context
+* Feature: Added product card instead of showing products in plain text

 = 1.0.3 =
 * Security: Fixed all SQL injection vulnerabilities using proper wpdb::prepare() methods